 Firstly, with FUTRLI, you can speed up this entire process to make huge time savings.
-However, more importantly, put yourself in the position of that business owner?
-What sort of experience is that?
-Do you trust the recommendation?
-Do you feel that your advisor is really advising you?
-Do they have your best interests at heart?
-Are they even really interested in what’s next?
+However, more importantly, put yourself in the position of that business owner.
+What sort of experience are they having?
+Would you trust the recommendation?
+Is your advisor is really advising you?

-Tax Planning is your opportunity to show your clients that your knowledge and experience is worth far more than an immediate tax saving.
-This should be the “foundation” work which you use to demonstrate the bigger picture.
+Tax planning is your opportunity to show your clients that your knowledge and experience is worth far more than an immediate tax saving.
+This should be the foundation you use to demonstrate the bigger picture.
 For example, how about running some scenarios to show them how each option would impact the tax payable and the, even more importantly, cash flow.
 Again, this can be largely automated so you don’t need to spend hours getting the answers to these questions for the client.
 But, trust me, they will think you’re a hero when you make their decision making so clear.

 Can your client afford your recommendations?

-Run your scenarios though the cash flow using the prior period’s performance to project how the next year will look and what these scenarios could me should they take these tax savings options.
-With FUTRLI and Xero or Quickbooks this is a breeze, it can create forecasts based on past performance in seconds for you.
-However, you can easily add non-Xero or Quickbooks organisation manually and bring a client’s data in as a comparative trial balance, not quite seconds but it is still quick and easy enough.
+Run your scenarios though the cash flow using the prior period’s performance.
+This will project how the next year will look, and show what these scenarios could mean should they take these tax savings options.
+With FUTRLI and Xero or QuickBooks this is a breeze, it can create forecasts based on past performance in seconds for you.
+However, you can easily add non-Xero or QuickBooks organisation manually and bring a client’s data in as a comparative trial balance, not quite seconds but it is still quick and easy enough.